 Vishu Celebrations

-Vishu is a festival symbolising agricultural prosperity and fresh hopes for the New Year.
+Vishu is a festival symbolizing agricultural prosperity and fresh hopes for the New Year.
 The celebration of Vishu is unique following traditional rituals and observations.
 These include arranging the Vishukkani, offering VishuKaineettam, having VishuSadya, and other enjoyments such as lighting the fireworks.
 Generally, Lord Krishna is worshipped on this day.

-Vishukkani is a display of auspicious items along with freshly harvested rice, vegetables and fruits in front of an idol or picture of Lord Krishna.
+Vishukkani is a display of auspicious items along with freshly harvested rice, vegetables, and fruits in front of an idol or picture of Lord Krishna.
 People arrange Vishukkani at home and in temples and view this auspicious arrangement at dawn on Vishu day.

 VishuKaineettam is the tradition of the family’s elder members giving money to the younger generations and servants.
 VishuSadya is the traditional Kerala feast (Sadya) with some special Vishu preparations.